Basics of CRM Success

 So to achieve CRM Success, take your time and focus on the basics.
 As you master them you will be helping your firm achieve its goals and providing value to the attorneys, which ultimately is how CRM success should be defined anyway.

--For more than 10 years, the team at CLIENTSFirst Consulting has been helping Professional Services firms and other organizations successfully select and implement CRM and eMarketing systems to maximize value, adoption and return on investment.
+– As a CRM and Client Success consultant and the founder of CLIENTSFirst Consulting, Chris Fritsch helps Clients successfully select and implement the right technology solutions to support their business development efforts and maximize adoption and return on investment.
 If you need help with CRM, eMarketing, Data Quality, Data Privacy Compliance or Client Intelligence, contact us at 404-249-9914 or Info@CLIENTSFirstConsulting.com.